Benign prostatic hyperplasia

 A controversial matter is whether 5-ARIs help protect against prostate cancer.
 Studies have suggested that 5-ARIs lower a man's overall risk for developing prostate cancer.
-However, the FDA has advised that these drugs may actually increase the risk of developing high-grade aggressive types of prostate cancer.
-A 2013 study in the British Medical Journal (BMJ) reported that 5-ARI therapy neither increases nor decreases the risk of death from prostate cancer.
+The FDA has in the past advised that these drugs may actually increase the risk of developing high-grade aggressive types of prostate cancer.
+More recent evidence does not indicate an increased risk for cancer with these medicines.
+They should not be used for prostate cancer prevention.

 Not all men with BPH have LUTS, and not all men with LUTS have BPH.
 Lower urinary tract symptoms can also be caused by many other conditions including overactive bladder, urinary tract infections, prostatitis (inflammation of the prostate), and nerve damage that weakens the bladder.

 About a third of men with BPH have LUTS that interfere with their quality of life.
 The size of the prostate gland does not necessarily relate to the severity of a patient's symptoms.